-Colour contrast between walls, floors, doors and architraves, as well as fittings and furniture, assists residents with visual impairment in identifying the different surfaces and edges of their surroundings.
-Patterns should be limited so as not to cause confusion between, for example, the edge of a chair and the carpet.
+Colour contrast between different surfaces, as well as fittings and furniture, assists residents with visual impairment to identify the different surfaces and edges of their surroundings.
+Patterns should be limited to prevent visual confusion between, for example, the edge of a chair and the carpet.